Section 1: Definitions

 - Driver Database - Downloads the latest UIU Driver Database, if available.

 - Driver Files - Reviews the driver files referenced in each driver database (*.udb file) and downloads missing or incorrectly sized files.

 - CRC Validation - When updating Driver Files, also reviews each referenced driver file's integrity.

 - Clean Up - Removes driver files and folders, that are not referenced in any UDB, from the UIU Repository.

-Update Repository - This button, when selected, will perform the functions selected in the menu window above.
+- Update Repository - This button will initiate the update of the selected UIU Repository with the functions chosen in the menu window above.

 - Change Repository - This allows an Administrator to create a new UIU Repository at a particular shared UNC path location (e.g. during initial implementation) or to manage a different or more than one UIU Repository, depending upon network topography/design.

 - Import Repository - This feature allows an Administrator to create a new UIU Repository (e.g. during initial implementation) or to perform updates to a selected UIU Repository in an offline capacity.
 After a Driver.imp (Standard format: DB-YYMMDD-Pxxxx.imp) is downloaded from Big Bang LLC’s download sites, it may be imported to the selected UIU Repository using this feature.